Code-Institute-Submissions/NewSite/README.md

 layout and design elements and making things look neat and tidy.
 And also working out the code for the booking form!

 Will add more to this as I complete additional sections ofg the site.

+Update - 02/08/2017

+	- Remove sample video as simply not needed.
+	- Source new image files for "Sweet List" page.
+	- Update image layouts across all pages
+	- include social media section at the bottom of each page

+More to come!